 The majority of iPhone photos are shot from the chest height of a standing adult.
 This may be the most convenient way of taking a photo, but there are usually more creative options!

-You can easily improve your photos by finding a more interesting perspective to shoot from.
+You can easily improve your iPhone photography by finding a more interesting perspective to shoot from.
 Often the best way to do that is to simply shoot from a lower angle.

 There are three great reasons to take your photos from a lower angle.
 First, your photos will automatically become more intriguing because they allow the viewer to see the world in a new way.